Invariant Language Modeling: Introduction

 \xhdr{Contributions} (i)~We introduce a new training paradigm (\IRMLM) for language models based on the invariance principle (\Secref{sec:models}).
-Thanks to the use of the IRM-games training schedule (see \Secref{sec:background}), our \IRMLM framework results in negligible computational overhead compared to standard ERM training, does not require changing the local loss, and is agnostic to the language model architecture. (ii)~In a series of controlled experiments (\Secref{sec:experiments}), we demonstrate the ability of \IRMLM to remove structured noise (\Secref{ssec:struct_noise}), ignore specific spurious correlations without affecting global performance (\Secref{ssec:controlled_corr}), and achieve better out-of-domain generalization (\Secref{ssec:ood}). (iii)~We provide insights about the training dynamics (\Secref{ssec:heads_drift}) and discuss our contributions in relation to previous work (\Secref{sec:discussion}). (iv)~Finally, we release Huggingface\hyp compatible code for training \IRMLM using existing language model checkpoints \cite{wolf-etal-2020-transformers}: \url{https://github.com/epfl-dlab/invariant-language-models}
+Thanks to the use of the IRM-games training schedule (see \Secref{sec:background}), our \IRMLM framework results in negligible computational overhead compared to standard ERM training, does not require changing the local loss, and is agnostic to the language model architecture. (ii)~In a series of controlled experiments (\Secref{sec:experiments}), we demonstrate the ability of \IRMLM to remove structured noise (\Secref{ssec:struct_noise}), ignore specific spurious correlations without affecting global performance (\Secref{ssec:controlled_corr}), and achieve better out-of-domain generalization (\Secref{ssec:ood}). (iii)~We discuss our contributions in relation to previous work (\Secref{sec:discussion}). (iv)~Finally, we release Huggingface\hyp compatible code for training \IRMLM using existing language model checkpoints \cite{wolf-etal-2020-transformers}: \url{https://github.com/epfl-dlab/invariant-language-models}